cotodevel/snakegl/README.md

 master: Development branch.
 Use TGDS1.65: branch for stable features.

-This is the ToolchainGenericDS+Woopsi SDK + Wipeout1 for NintendoDS project:
+This is the ToolchainGenericDS for NintendoDS project:

 1. Compile Toolchain:
 To compile this project you will need to follow the steps at https://bitbucket.org/Coto88/toolchaingenericds :